 Jared is the editor and one of the translators of “Italian Rapier Combat”, the first complete, professional translation of Capo Ferro.
 He is also the editor and wrote the introduction for “The School of Fencing” by Domenico Angelo and annotated by Maestro Jeannette Acosta-Martínez.
-Most recently “The Gentleman’s Guide to Duelling” was released in February 2014.
+Most recently “The Gentleman’s Guide to Duelling” was released in February 2014 and a reprint of Donald McBane’s The Expert Swordsman’s Companion was released in January 2017.
 For more information, see Amazon.com.

 Check out Testimonials to hear what people say about working with Jared.